-V V That to bring to the Hospital Valid identification card, insurance card and/or Medicare card.
-Any advance directive, such as your living will or durable power of attorney for health care if you have one.
-Glasses and hearing aids so you can read and communicate.
-Bring cases for glasses, contact lenses and hearing aids since they will be removed before surgery.
-If you use portable oxygen at home, bring it with you.
-If you will be staying at the hospital, bring: • Toiletry items you would like. • CPAP sleep apnea machine if you use one. • Do not bring valuables such as jewelry, purse, wallet or credit cards.
-Children having surgery: Bring diapers and bottles for your child if necessary.
-You may bring a special toy or blanket with them.
-Bring a book, magazine, digital music player with headphones, electronic
+What to Bring to the Hospital \square Valid identification card, insurance card and/or Medicare card. \square Any advance directive, such as your living will or durable power of attorney for healthcare if you have one. $\hfill\Box$ Glasses and hearing aids so you can read and communicate.
+Bring cases for glasses, contact lenses and hearing aids since they will be removed before surgery. \square If you use portable oxygen at home, bring it with you. \square If you will be staying at the hospital, bring: Toiletry items you would like.
+CPAP sleep apnea machine if you use one.
+Do not bring valuables such as jewelry, purse, wallet or credit cards. ☐ Children having surgery: Bring diapers and bottles for your child if necessary.
+You may bring a special toy or blanket with them. $\hfill\square$ Bring a book, magazine, digital music player with headphones, electronic

-Important Preprocedure Instructions Please follow these instructions carefully.
-Your surgery could be delayed or cancelled if important steps are not completed. ☐ Do not eat or drink after midnight the night before your procedure unless you are told otherwise. ☐ Do not chew gum, eat hard candy or mints after midnight. ☐ Brush your teeth or rinse your mouth with a small amount of water.
-Do not swallow any fluid. ☐ Only take the medications you are told to take the morning of your surgery with one ounce or less of water. ☐ Stop taking herbal and other supplements two weeks before surgery. ☐ Do not smoke after midnight the night before surgery. ☐ Do not wear hair pins, barrettes or body piercings. ☐ Call your doctor if you have a fever, cold or any changes in your health.
-Complete Preoperative Washes as Instructed Washing your skin with chlorhexidine gluconate or antimicrobial soap can lower your risk of developing a surgical site infection. ☐ Remove all makeup, jewelry and nail polish before completing the first preoperative wash. ☐ Shower the night before your surgery using chlorhexidine or antimicrobial soap if your doctor has instructed you to do so. ☐ Shower the morning before your surgery using chlorhexidine or antimicrobial soap if your doctor has instructed you to do so.

-☐ Do not apply lotion, cream, powder, deodorant, makeup, nail polish, perfume or colognes after washing with the surgical scrub.

-☐ If your procedure is on your head or face, wash your hair with shampoo only and do not use any conditioners or hair products before your surgery.
+Important Preprocedure Instructions

+Please follow these instructions carefully.
+Your surgery could be delayed or cancelled if important steps are not completed. \square Do not eat or drink after midnight the night before your procedure unless you are told otherwise. ☐ Do not chew gum, eat hard candy or mints after midnight. ☐ Brush your teeth or rinse your mouth with a small amount of water.
+Do not swallow any fluid. ☐ Only take the medications you are told to take the morning of your surgery with one ounce or less of water. ☐ Follow your providers' instructions for discontinuing herbal and other supplements prior to surgery. ☐ Do not smoke after midnight the night before surgery. \square Do not wear hair pins, barrettes or body piercings (including dermal piercings). ☐ Call your doctor if you have a fever, cold or any changes in your health.
+Complete Preoperative Washes as Instructed Washing your skin with chlorhexidine gluconate or antimicrobial soap can lower your risk of developing a surgical site infection. ☐ Remove all makeup, jewelry and nail polish before completing the first preoperative wash. ☐ Shower the night before your surgery using chlorhexidine or antimicrobial soap if your doctor has instructed you to do so. ☐ Shower the morning before your surgery using chlorhexidine or antimicrobial soap if your doctor has instructed you to do so. ☐ Do not apply lotion, cream, powder, deodorant, makeup, nail polish, perfume or colognes after washing with the surgical scrub. ☐ If your procedure is on your head or face, wash your hair with shampoo only and do not use any conditioners or hair products before your surgery.